 Managed by the Executive Director (after Council approval).

 Reviewed by the Treasurer and Treasurer-Elect monthly (through financial statements provided by the Executive Director).

 Reviewed at each Council and Finance Committee meeting (through financial statements provided by the Executive Director and a report by the Treasurer).

-The Treasurer will prepare a preliminary operating budget for the coming fiscal year, for presentation at the Annual Business meeting, and shall submit the same to Council; Following joint review of the Preliminary operating budget by Council and the Finance Committee, Council shall adopt, prior to the commencement of the next fiscal year, a final operating budget for the fiscal year and shall communicate a summary of same to the membership.
+The Treasurer will prepare an operating budget for the coming fiscal year, for review by Council and the Finance Committee.
+Council shall adopt, prior to the commencement of the next fiscal year, a final operating budget for the fiscal year and shall communicate a summary of same to the membership.